 All bargaining unit employees, except WSP and DOL, will be assigned an official duty station in accordance with OFM travel regulations.
-If the official duty station is changed, the employee will be given a fifteen (15) day notice, or a shorter notification period may be agreed to.
+If the official duty station is changed, the employee will be given a fifteen (15) day notice, or a shorter notification period if the employee agrees.
 If reassignment of an official duty station results in a commute in excess of thirty (30) miles in addition to the current commute, the employee may exercise their rights under Article 35, Layoff and Recall, unless the reassignment is the result of a disciplinary demotion.

-24.6 All Employees with King, Pierce or Snohomish County Duty Stations
+24.6 All Employees with King, Pierce, or Snohomish County Duty Stations

 - A. All benefit eligible bargaining unit employees assigned to an official duty station in King, Pierce or Snohomish Counties will receive a card for travel on public transportation known as a "One Regional Card for All," otherwise known as an ORCA card.
-Travel via ferry is specifically excluded from this benefit. - B. All benefit eligible bargaining unit employees assigned to an official duty station in King, Pierce or Snohomish Counties that participate in a Van Pool through the ORCA program will be subsidized fifty dollars (\$50.00) towards the monthly cost.
+Travel via ferry is specifically excluded from this benefit. - B. All benefit eligible bargaining unit employees assigned to an official duty station in King, Pierce or Snohomish Counties that participate in a Van Pool through the ORCA program will be subsidized fifty dollars (\$50.00) towards the monthly cost. - 24.7 Upon an employee's request, the agency will provide written guidance and expectations to them about telework eligibility or ineligibility.
+Telework is defined per agency policy.